Office and Operational Practices

 • Most electric vehicles used onsite are powered by solar energy.

 Photoelectric panels already supplement electric power use at Spirit Rock.
 These facilities will be significantly upgraded.
 When installed, the power generated by the solar array will essentially eliminate 100% of our current PG&E electric bill.
 In this first phase, SR will install a total of 336 SunPower 345w modules that will generate 105.9 kW of DC electricity.
 The solar system is configured to allow for easy expansion of another 75.2kW DC electricity.
 SunPower is a U.S. company and their ethical and green manufacturing processes have been vetted by independent industry experts.
 Using conservative industry calculations, the solar system will eliminate between 2,400 and 3,600 tons of CO2 over 25 years, which is equivalent to planting 40 to 60 acres of trees.
-The current estimate for installation is March/April 2014.
+The current estimate for installation and usage is October 2014.

 • Electric vehicles are used on property.